Opposition pulls off shock victory at Malaysia general election

 The result brings to an end the rule of Barisan Nasional (BN), which has dominated Malaysian politics for decades.

-In a press conference just before the official confirmation, opposition leader and former Malaysian prime minister Mahathir Mohamad said Pakatan Harapan had achieved the majority vote.
+In a press conference just before the official confirmation, opposition leader and former Malaysian prime minister Mahathir Mohamad said PH had achieved a victory.

 "We have achieved a very substantial majority," said the 92-year-old.

-PH component parties Parti Keadilan Rakyat and Democratic Action Party crossed the threshold at around 4am after a long night of results which saw power steadily ebbing away from Prime Minister Najib Razak and his United Malays National Organisation (UMNO) party.
+PH component parties Parti Keadilan Rakyat and Democratic Action Party officially crossed the victory threshold at around 4am after a long night of results which saw power steadily ebbing away from Najib Razak and his United Malays National Organisation (UMNO) party.
 The final official result showed that PH had won 113 seats, with BN on 79.

 Dr Mahathir also said that a palace request has been made for Parti Keadilan Rakyat leader Wan Azizah Wan Ismail to be the designated deputy Prime Minister.